fygar256/general-assembler-axx/README.md

 The operators and precedence are based on Python and are as follows

 ```
 (expression)         An expression enclosed in parentheses
 #                    An operator that returns the value of a symbol
 -,~                  Negative, bitwise NOT
 @                    A unary operator that returns the number of bits from the right of the most significant bit of the value that follows
 :=                   Assignment operator
 **                   Power
-*,//Multiplication, integer division
+*,//                 Multiplication, integer division
 +,-                  Addition, subtraction
 <<,>>                Left shift, right shift
 &                    Bitwise AND
 |                    Bitwise OR
 ^                    Bitwise XOR
 '                    Sign extension
 <=,<,>,>=,!=,==      Comparison operators
 not(x)               Logical NOT
 &&                   Logical AND
 ||                   Logical OR
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.